Active and passive transformation

-Put differently, a passive transformation refers to description of the same object in two different coordinate systems.

-On the other hand, an active transformation is a transformation of one or more objects with respect to the same coordinate system.
+Geometric transformations can be distinguished into two types: active or alibi transformations which change the physical position of a set of points relative to a fixed frame of reference or coordinate system (alibi meaning "being somewhere else at the same time"); and passive or alias transformations which leave points fixed but change the frame of reference or coordinate system relative to which they are described (alias meaning "going under a different name").
+By transformation, mathematicians usually refer to active transformations, while physicists and engineers could mean either.

 For instance, active transformations are useful to describe successive positions of a rigid body.
 On the other hand, passive transformations may be useful in human motion analysis to observe the motion of the tibia relative to the femur, that is, its motion relative to a (local) coordinate system which moves together with the femur, rather than a (global) coordinate system which is fixed to the floor.

+In three-dimensional Euclidean space, any proper rigid transformation, whether active or passive, can be represented as a screw displacement, the composition of a translation along an axis and a rotation about that axis.

+The terms active transformation and passive transformation were first introduced in 1957 by Valentine Bargmann for describing Lorentz transformations in special relativity.

 Example

 As an example, let the vector $\mathbf{v}=(v_1,v_2) \in \R^2$, be a vector in the plane.
 A rotation of the vector through an angle θ in counterclockwise direction is given by the rotation matrix:

 which can be viewed either as an active transformation or a passive transformation (where the above matrix will be inverted), as described below.